i574n/vault/3_resources/sex/sex.md

 ## detail in pt-br the n1 position while watching pornos (+18)

-This content may violate our content policy.
-If you believe this to be in error, please submit your feedback — your input will aid our research in this area.

 < Uma posição que pode ser confortável e prazerosa para ambos os parceiros enquanto assistem a filmes adultos é a "colher" ou "conchinha".
 Essa posição permite que os parceiros vejam a tela facilmente e mantenham o contato físico e a estimulação.

 Aqui estão os detalhes da posição conchinha: